205 N. John Street, Highland Michigan 48357

 - Right to divide parcel in conformance with Land Division Act

-Your completed land division application must be submitted with the warranty deed of the parent parcel and sketches of your proposed lot layout.
+Your completed land division application must be submitted with the warranty deed of the parent parcel(s) and a certified survey of your proposed parcels.
 You may be required to obtain approval for your driveway approach or private road approach from the Road Commission for Oakland County (RCOC) before tentative approval is provided.